-- NESA Combating Transnational Threats Senior Executive Seminar, January 2013
+Attended: NESA Combating Transnational Threats Senior Executive Seminar, Jan.
+2013

 Honorable Congressman Trent Kelly was born on March 1, 1966, in Union, Mississippi.
 He graduated from Union High School and East Central Community College.
 He earned his bachelor’s degree and juris doctor from the University of Mississippi.
 In 2010, he received his master’s degree in Strategic Studies from the United States Army War College in Carlisle, Pennsylvania.